Marie Osmond: Personal setbacks and challenges

 Osmond also revealed in her 2001 book that she had been sexually abused in her youth, though she did not publicly disclose the identity of her abuser.
 She believed that the abuse later led to her struggles with postpartum depression.
 "In my life, the normally positive quality of putting others first resulted in long-term negative effects because it was out of balance," she wrote.
 She later revealed that her childhood abuse also resulted in developing body dysmorphia.

 In August 2006, several U.S. tabloids suggested that she had attempted suicide.
 Her publicity team denied it, claiming she had suffered an adverse reaction to a medication she was taking.

 On February 26, 2010, Osmond's adopted son Michael died by suicide, jumping off an eighth-floor balcony.
-He reportedly battled depression and addiction, and had been in rehabilitation at the age of 12.
+He battled depression and addiction, and had been in rehabilitation at the age of 12.
 He was also bullied from a young age.
 Osmond wrote in her 2013 book The Key Is Love that he had been "emotionally down" in the weeks prior to his suicide.
 Osmond later revealed that she had missed a phone call from her son shortly before his death because she was onstage in Las Vegas.
 An autopsy found no drugs in his system.
 Osmond returned to work two weeks following her son's death.
 "The stage is my safe place.
 It doesn't scare me like it scares people.
 And I knew if I didn't get back onstage I may never get back onstage."